 Keeping battery charged is important for all kinds of things that use them.
 No matter if it is your car battery needing to stay charged or a motorcycle, lawn mower, or golf cart, there are a few options of how to do it.

-You have trickle chargers, battery tenders, and battery minders.
-We already have an article about the difference between a battery tender vs trickle charger, so here in this article, we are going to look at the differences between battery minder vs battery tender.
+You have trickle chargers, battery maintainers, and battery minders.
+We already have an article about the difference between a battery maintainer vs trickle charger, so here in this article, we are going to look at the differences between battery minder vs battery maintainer.

 Once you have finished reading this, you will know the difference and have a better idea of which one you should use.

-First, we will talk about how both best battery tenders and battery minders work.
+First, we will talk about how both best battery maintainers for car storage and battery minders work.
 They work in similar ways.
 Both have alligator clips on them that run from the control converter that you hook to the battery.

 The positive goes on positive and negative on negative.
 They are simple to use.
 Once you have them hooked up properly, you just plug them into a wall.